Metrist-Software/product-docs/docs/agent-overview.md

 ## Overview

-This document explains how the various parts of Canary Monitoring's offering fit together, especially the shared code that is run on-premises.
+This document explains how the various parts of Metrist's offering fit together, especially the shared code that is run on-premises.

 ## Terminology